 Why can’t I access the Tweet activity dashboard?

-To access your Tweet activity details (on desktop or mobile), you’ll need to first make sure you’ve logged in to analytics.twitter.com and turned on analytics for your account.
+Basically, to access your Tweet activity details (on desktop or mobile), you’ll need to first make sure you’ve logged in to analytics.twitter.com and turned on analytics for your account.

-If you are having trouble accessing the Tweet activity dashboard, your account may not meet one or more of the following requirements:
+Therefore if you are having trouble accessing the Tweet activity dashboard, your account may not meet one or more of the following requirements:

 - Account primarily Tweets in Arabic, Brazilian Portuguese, Danish, Dutch, English, Filipino, Finnish, French, German, Indonesian, Italian, Japanese, Korean, Norwegian, Russian, Simplified Chinese, Spanish, Swedish, Thai, Traditional Chinese, Turkish